xuan-liang/ggmatplot/Paper/paper.md

 # Summary

 The layered grammar of graphics [@Wickham2010-kt], implemented as the `ggplot2` package [@Wickham2016] in the statistical language R [@rstats], is a powerful and popular tool to create versatile statistical graphics.
-However, this graphical system requires input data to be organised in a manner that a data column is mapped to an aesthetic element (e.g. x-coordinate, y-coordinate, color, size), which creates friction in constructing plots with an aesthetic element that span multiple columns in the original data by requiring users to re-organise the data.
+However, this graphical system requires input data to be organised in a manner that a data column is mapped to an aesthetic element (e.g., x-coordinate, y-coordinate, color, size), which creates friction in constructing plots with an aesthetic element that spans multiple columns in the original data, as it requires the user to reorganise the data.
 <!-- FKCH: Should we use the words long and wide format data frames here, or is that wrong?
 I only ask because I (maybe others?) think about ggplot requiring long format data, but we want to wide formatting?

 XL: Regarding Francis' question, I don't know if the long format or wide format data are well defined in the literature.
 If it is, we definitely can mention it.
 If not, do we need to define it? --commented by XL